 State and local taxes: Nearly all itemizers deduct state and local taxes, up to 99 percent both pre-TCJA and post-TCJA.
 A 2004 law that allowed taxpayers to deduct state and local sales taxes in lieu of income taxes slightly increased the number of itemizers taking this deduction.

 Home mortgage interest: Before 2006, between 81 and 83 percent of itemizers deducted mortgage interest.
 But that share steadily dropped to a low of 73 percent in 2016, consistent with the decline in homeownership following the housing bubble collapse and falling mortgage interest rates.
-The amount of mortgage interest deducted by taxpayers increased sharply from 2004 to 2008 but fell through 2017 because of falling housing values and historically low mortgage rates, before climbing back up to over 80 percent in 2020.
+The amount of mortgage interest deducted by taxpayers increased sharply from 2004 to 2008 but fell through 2017 because of falling housing values and historically low mortgage rates, before climbing back up to 76 percent in 2022.

 A change in any one of these deductions affects the overall number of itemizers.
 For example, a decline in home mortgage interest might be enough to discourage a taxpayer from itemizing at all.
 Thus, the number of taxpayers itemizing state and local taxes or charitable contributions would also decrease.